act-rules/act-rules.github.io/_rules/document-has-headings-047fe0.md

 - is [visible][]; and
 - is [included in the accessibility tree][].

-**Note**: Neither this rule, nor technique [H69: Providing heading elements at the beginning of each section of content][tech h69], expects the heading to accurately describe its corresponding section.
+**Note** Neither this rule, nor technique [H69: Providing heading elements at the beginning of each section of content][tech h69], expects the heading to accurately describe its corresponding section.
 However, having non descriptive headings fails [Success Criterion 2.4.6: Headings and Labels](https://www.w3.org/TR/WCAG21/#headings-and-labels)

 **Note**: Neither this rule, nor technique [H69: Providing heading elements at the beginning of each section of content][tech h69], expects that headings are correctly nested without skipping level.
 It is nonetheless recommended to nest headings hierarchically without skipping levels.